-Meanwhile, Barclays UK has introduced a voluntary ban whereby customers can restrict the use of their debit and credit cards for certain type of online transactions, including payments to online casinos, shopping and more.
+Meanwhile, Barclays UK has introduced a voluntary ban whereby customers can restrict the use of their debit and credit cards for certain types of online transactions, including payments to online casinos, shopping, and more.

 Did Casumo and LeoVegas Knew What They Were Doing?

-While the operators deny any wrong doing, there are certain aspects of the case that should have raised concerns.
-For example, Katie’s banks refused to approve transactions directed at the casinos and she repeatedly cancelled last-minute cash-outs only to spend them back on games.
+While the operators deny any wrongdoing, there are certain aspects of the case that should have raised concerns.
+For example, Katie’s banks refused to approve transactions directed at the casinos and she repeatedly canceled last-minute cash-outs only to spend them back on games.